udaysy007/qogent/README.md

-# Qogent.in
+# Qogent

-This is a [Next.js](https://nextjs.org) project for Qogent.in, a platform for international education guidance.
+Qogent is a comprehensive platform designed to help international students make informed decisions about studying abroad.
+Visit us at [https://qogent.in](https://qogent.in).

 ## Getting Started